Beware the 10-Minute Therapy Site! Why You Should Avoid the Cookie-Cutter Route to a Private Practice Website

 Your therapy website needs to be tailored specifically to your practice.
 Why?
 Because your site has to accomplish these goals:

-- Leave a favorable impression on clients with a distinct memory of how you made them feel.
+Be memorable by making your clients feel something—relaxed, reassured, or hopeful.
 (It’s likely that they looked at the websites of a dozen other therapists that day.
 If those sites all had similar words and generic designs, your website has to stand out, both visually and emotionally.)

 It’s understandable that you’d be tempted by the ease and convenience of a template therapy site.
 It takes time and energy to build a website yourself, and it seems like a pretty good deal to just select a site off the assembly line and let the hosting company handle the details.
 I get it.
 But I really don’t want you to take this route.
 Here’s why: